 Describe shortly why the project should be supported in the context of the EU-Georgia cooperation agenda and related documents (ENPI AP, future AA including DCFTA, etc.) or in the area and other GoG strategic documents (please indicate clear references to the priorities set out in the documents).

-In order to meet the obligations under the Deep and Comprehensive Free Trade Area Agreement (DCFTA) between Georgia and the European Union, it is necessary to establish a market survillance system, relevant to the EU best experience.
+In order to meet the obligations under the Deep and Comprehensive Free Trade Area Agreement (DCFTA) between Georgia and the European Union, it is necessary to establish a market surveillance system, relevant to the EU best experience.
 The project will ensure harmonization of the national regulations with the following EU directives:

 93/42 / EEC medical devices;